Brigid of Kildare: Veneration

-St Brigid's Day
+Saint Brigid's Day

 Saint Brigid's feast day is 1 February.
 Cogitosus, writing in the late 7th century, is the first to mention a feast day of Saint Brigid being observed in Kildare on this date.
 It was also the date of Imbolc, a seasonal festival that is believed to have pre-Christian origins.
 Imbolc is one of four Gaelic seasonal festivals, along with Bealtaine (1 May), Lughnasa (1 August), and Samhain (1 November).

 The customs of Saint Brigid's Day did not begin to be recorded in detail until the early modern era.
 Brigid's crosses are traditionally made on her feast day.
 These are three- or four-armed crosses woven from rushes.
 They are hung over doors and windows for protection against fire, lightning, illness and evil spirits.

 On St Brigid's Eve, Brigid was said to visit virtuous households and bless the inhabitants.
 People left items of clothing or strips of cloth outside overnight for Brigid to bless.
 These were believed to have powers of healing and protection.
 Brigid would be symbolically invited into the home and a bed would often be made for her.
 In some places, a family member who represented Brigid would circle the house three times carrying rushes.
 They would then knock on the door three times before being welcomed in.

 In Ireland and parts of Scotland, a doll representing Brigid would be paraded around the community by girls and young women.
 Known as the Brídeóg ('little Brigid'), anglicized 'Breedhoge' or 'Biddy', it was made from rushes or reeds and clad in bits of cloth, flowers, or shells.
 In some areas, a girl took on the role of Brigid.
 Escorted by other girls, she went house-to-house wearing 'Brigid's crown' and carrying 'Brigid's shield' and 'Brigid's cross', all of which were made from rushes.

 Holy wells are often visited on St Brigid's Day, especially those wells dedicated to her.

 St Brigid's Day parades have been revived in the town of Killorglin, County Kerry, which holds a yearly "Biddy's Day Festival".
 Men and women wearing elaborate straw hats and masks visit public houses carrying a Brídeóg to ward off evil spirits and bring good luck for the coming year.